 Set spending limits

-with a browser extension for Chrome, Firefox, Edge, and Safari.
+Privacy makes the checkout experience fast and seamless with a browser extension for Chrome, Firefox, Microsoft Edge, Safari and Safari for iOS.
 The extension autofills virtual card numbers for you at checkout, saving you from switching between browser tabs or memorizing card numbers.

 With the Privacy mobile app for iOS and Android, you can monitor your account activity, generate new virtual cards, and shop safely on the go.
 Enable real-time alerts to get notified when your cards are used or declined.